rmclarklab/AWD/README.md

 - -e / --end_scaffold
 - -n / --no_call_scaffold

-An example of this command line is given in `window_mapping_commands.sh`
+Examples of this command line are given in `window_mapping_commands.sh`

 #### AWD calculations and super scaffold map construction